mario-gellrich/my_arm_project/README.md

    The repository owner must invite all other group members as collaborators to the forked repository.
    - Go to the fork, then to the upper menu > **Settings** > **Access** > **Collaborators**.
    - Add your team members' GitHub usernames or email addresses one by one.
+   - All invited team members must confirm the invitation to collaborate.

 3. **Access the fork via GitHub Codespaces**
    - Ensure each invited team member is logged into their own GitHub account.